 Initially, he thought up “Exit Trump Era, Enter Truth Era”—but that seemed too salt-in-the-wound.
 “Maybe I just need to make a pamphlet,” he says again, with a laugh.

 I think about Frye’s other, more flippant ideas.
 Released through Progressive T-shirt Co., one of his shirts asked, “Fauci, what’s safer to eat?
-Takeout, or”—and then it depicted a cartoon cat or rooster.
+Takeout, or”—and then it depicted either a cartoon cat or rooster.
 These days, the peacenik of crewnecks follows a serious edict: “The temperature is so up here that I just want to make sure not to add to the divide.”

 One Progressive T-shirt Co. design jived enough with his current ethos to make the new lineup.
 It features the U.S. electoral map, but instead of red and blue states, it’s divvied into Day-Glo triangles.
 “We were all watching the states turn red or blue, but it’s so much more than that,” he says.